jw2249a/2017-bayes-audit/2017-code/README.md

 ### Start audit

-Collection managers start sampling ballots, and putting the resulting information into directory
+If you are a collection manager, start auditing the  ballots specified in the audit plan for your collection, and put the resulting information into the directory:

     3-audit
        32-audited-votes

+From a collection managers point of view, the process is **asynchronous** with the operations of Audit Central.
-This is **asynchronous**: collection managers can update their audited votes file whenever they are ready to do so.
+A collection manager can update her audited votes file whenever she is ready to do so.

 These updates do **not** need to be synchronized on a per-stage basis.
 (Note again that each updated audited-votes file contains *all* of the audited votes from the collection;